 Winter hit Bratislava hard that year and I was totally unprepared for it. ‘‘Lignon, is that your damn coat?!’’ scoffed Goldblum one day as we headed out into town.
 It wasn’t exactly what you’d call a winter coat, but it was all I had and I was too stubborn to buy a proper one.
 Before long Golblum began calling it ‘‘the pathetic piece of cloth’’ and was forever shaking his head at me as we stood shivering at the local tram stop.

 It was there that we’d occasionally bump into a French guy called Noel who lived in the neighborhood.
-A somewhat comical character with a protruding jaw and patchy English, he seemed equally concerned for my wellbeing. ‘‘Um… Jon, you’re uh…. friend… I theenk eez coat, uh… eeet eez not good enough eh?’’
+A somewhat comical character with a protruding jawline and patchy English, he seemed equally concerned for my wellbeing. ‘‘Um… Jon, you’re uh…. friend… I theenk eez coat, uh… eeet eez not good enough eh?’’

 When the snow hit, Goldblum and I embarked on sporadic grocery runs to stock up on essentials.
 These hazardous expeditions involved negotiating a steep section of Hlaváčiková in order to get onto the main road.
 Taking the paved walkway was a slow, tedious affair infested with black ice; so we opted for a shortcut by scrambling across the grassy slope.
 This was doable on the way up, but we also risked it coming back down.
 Armed to the teeth with bulging shopping bags, these descents proved so slippery we had no choice but to attack them at a brisk dash and hope for the best.
 The first time I fell I broke half a pack of eggs and was left with a collection of bruises on my arm.
 Curled up in the snow moaning, I glanced over at Jon who was lying flat on his back, cereal, beer cans and tomatoes scattered around his feet.
-Hauling himself up, tears of laughter streamed down his cheeks as he crawled about in the snow gathering up our provisions.
+Hauling himself up, tears of laughter streamed down his cheeks as he crawled about gathering up our provisions.

 Christening our deadly shortcut The Snow Abyss, we never turned down a chance to tackle it, despite all the scrapes, scratches and bruises picked up over the weeks.
 My footwear didn’t help matters, a pair of flat black loafers that Goldblum labeled The Death Shoes. ‘‘You’re on a suicide mission Lignon!’’ he shouted, during a memorably hellish descent. ‘‘Between that pathetic piece of cloth and those shoes…’’ ‘‘Uh oh…’’ I cried, sliding down the final third, losing the delicate battle of balance. ‘‘Joooon, I’m coooooming’’. ‘‘Never.
 Ever.
 Say.
 That.
 Again’’ he called, hitting the ground with successive bounces before coming to a crumpled stop a few meters from the path. ‘‘Ah’’, grumbled Goldblum with a defeated growl, ‘‘so close and yet so far’’.